-As we were walking down the wide aisle JB Bernstein, the real life person portrayed in the movie, came up to us and took a selfie with our group!
-He took time away from the press and the limelight to make all of us feel special which only made the night even more incredible.
-The actors who portrayed Rinku and Dinesh in the film, Suraj Sharma and Madhur Mittal, waved to us and said “hi” away from the cameras as we passed by.
+As we were walking toward the theater on the green Astroturf that served as the red carpet, JB Bernstein came up to us and took a selfie with our group!
+The real life person behind the character in the film took time away from the press and the limelight to make all of us feel special which only made the night even more incredible.
+The actors who portrayed Rinku and Dinesh in the film (Suraj Sharma and Madhur Mittal) turned away from the cameras and waved “hi” to us as we passed by.
 We were treated like royalty by everyone involved.
 From the baseball-themed donuts to the delicious made-to-order Pink’s Hot Dogs, the food was fun and delicious.
-It was weird standing in line for a hot dog with a star of the caliber of Adam Arkin standing in line with me.
+It was weird standing in line for a hot dog with Adam Arkin standing in line with me.
 Sitting down in our seats, we were right in front of Pitobash who played the charming and funny Amit in the movie.
 The whole experience was like a dream come true.

 It seemed somehow fitting since this film is about the same thing.
-Million Dollar Arm is an incredible movie about hope, love, and dreams.
-In it, we follow the life of JB Bernstein, an agent trying to make it on his own and having an incredibly difficult time.
-He comes up with an idea to break open the market in India for baseball by hosting a reality contest called Million Dollar Arm where the winner has a chance to win a million dollars and the top two would come to America for an opportunity to sign with a major league baseball team.
+Million Dollar Arm is an touching movie about hope, love, and dreams.
+JB Bernstein is a sports agent (portrayed by Jon Hamm) trying to make it on his own and having an incredibly difficult time.
+He comes up with an idea to break open the baseball market in India by hosting a reality contest called “Million Dollar Arm.”
+The winner has a chance to win a cash prize and the top two would come to America for an opportunity to sign with a major league baseball team.